eric-sims/quipnotes/README.md

 ## The Problem

 My family loves the game ["Quiplash" by Jackbox Games](https://www.jackboxgames.com/games/quiplash) because it is easy to play.
 Also, we can enjoy it from the comfort of our living room!
-We've recently discovered Ransom Notes and also love it!
+We've recently discovered "Ransom Notes" and also love it!
 But we wanted to enjoy the same level of convenience that "Quiplash" offers.
 Therefore, I thought of putting together my skills to make this!